Danysan1/osm-wikidata-map-framework/CONTRIBUTING.md

 For example, the title and description of Open Etymology Map are located in the [`.env.example` file in its repository](https://gitlab.com/openetymologymap/open-etymology-map/-/blob/main/.env.example).

 All other translations are located in the [`public/locales/{LANGUAGE_CODE}/common.json`](public/locales/) files of the framework.
-**You translate can translate this Framework in new languages or fix an error to an existing translation [on Transifex](https://app.transifex.com/osm-wikidata-maps/osm-wikidata-map-framework/dashboard/)**.
+**You can translate this framework in new languages or fix errors in existing translations [on Transifex](https://app.transifex.com/osm-wikidata-maps/osm-wikidata-map-framework/dashboard/)**.

 ### Architecture info for contributors